keitaroemotion/gco/README.md

 `$ gco pull merge`

+You can undo the last commit by the following command:
+`$ gco retreat`

 # Donation

 I hope you search with the keyword "keita roimo" on the internet and look for the songs downloadable on line.
 These albums are available on iTunes, Amazon, Spotify, etc.